solarwinds/appoptics-apm-node/guides/instrumenting-a-module.md

 what is needed for a given patch.
 For these situations, you can drop down to the lower-level API.
 Those other functions are really just sugar over the `Layer`	class.
-The current layer reference you'd expect to get from the builder function can be acquired at `ao.Layer.last` and, as usual, you can call the `current.descend(...)` function on that.
+The current layer reference you'd expect to get from the builder function can be acquired at `ao.Span.last` and, as usual, you can call the `current.descend(...)` function on that.
 The runner part is encapsulated in `layer.runSync(fn)` and `layer.runAsync(fn)`, with a function length based sugar wrapper around both of those at `layer.run(fn)`.
 When using the `Layer`